11 Best Things to Do in Michigan City IN

 Scartozzi’s Trattoria

-This carryout only Italian restaurant in Michigan City offers a wide variety of tasty food, with multiple sauce options.
+This carryout-only Italian restaurant in Michigan City serves up a wide variety of tasty food, with multiple sauce options.
 You can also skip the sauce and request butter or olive oil as an alternative.

 Shoreline Brewery